13 (number)

 13 (thirteen) is the natural number following 12 and preceding 14.

 Folklore surrounding the number 13 appears in many cultures around the world: one theory is that this is due to the cultures employing lunar-solar calendars (there are approximately 12.41 lunations per solar year, and hence 12 "true months" plus a smaller, and often portentous, thirteenth month).
 This can be witnessed, for example, in the "Twelve Days of Christmas" of Western European tradition.

 In mathematics

 The number 13 is a prime number, happy number and a lucky number.
 It is a twin prime with 11, as well as a cousin prime with 17.
-It is the second of only 3 Wilson primes: 5, 13, and 563.
+It is the second of the only three known Wilson primes: 5, 13, and 563.
 A 13-sided regular polygon is called a tridecagon.

+13 is a Fibonacci number and an ordered Bell number.
+In Sanskrit prosody, there are 13 combinations of light and heavy syllables that add to six morae, since 13 is a Fibonacci number.
+Because 13 is an ordered bell number, there are 13 orders in which a three-way horse race can finish, allowing for ties.